- Life & Money

 Unfortunately, this coverage doesn’t usually last the full 12 weeks that the Family Medical Leave Act gives you for maternity leave.
 Instead, it usually lasts around six to eight weeks.
 If you’re lucky, your employer might provide a family leave benefit to cover the rest of your leave.

-Typically short-term disability insurance is offered through your employer.
+Typically, short-term disability insurance is offered through your employer.
 Sometimes it’s part of your standard benefits (meaning you just automatically get it), and sometimes it’s available for you to purchase as part of your benefits.
+Use the disability insurance calculator to see how much coverage you might need.
 If you can’t get it through your employer, or can’t get enough, there are options to buy it yourself, but they’re pretty limited and may not cover as much as what you get through an employer.
 A financial planner or professional can help you look at what’s available.